 We seek to empower marginalized voices, nurture our many identities and social circumstances, foster cultural responsiveness, and stand against all manifestations of discrimination, including (but not limited to) those based on: ability or disability, age, pregnancy or reproductive status, body type or size, physical or mental health status, neurodiversity, ancestry, ethnicity, citizenship or immigration status, language, race or racial identity, national origin, economic status, incarceration experience, educational status, employment status, food or housing insecurity, military or veteran status, marital or partner status, gender, gender identity, gender expression, sex, sexual orientation, political affiliation, and/or religion.

 Our Land Acknowledgment Statement

 We respectfully acknowledge the land currently occupied by Folsom Lake College as the traditional home of the sovereign Nisenan, Maidu, and Miwok peoples who have a unique and enduring relationship stewarding this land since time immemorial.
 Despite colonization, occupation, and genocide, the Nisenan, Maidu, and Miwok people continue and thrive in their resilience and self-determination.
 We celebrate and recognize our Nisenan, Maidu, and Miwok tribal neighbors and honor their sustained existence.

-Vision & Mission Statements approved by the Los Rios Community College District Board of Trustees on December 14, 2016.
-Equity Statement adopted by FLC in Spring 2016.
+Vision & Mission Statements approved by the Los Rios Community College District Board of Trustees on March 16, 2022.
+Equity Statement adopted by FLC in Fall 2021.
 Land Acknowledgment Statement adopted by FLC in Spring 2021.